gabrielmcg/synergy-netlify/blog/horizontal-pod-autoscaling.md

 - One AWS vCPU
 - One GCP Core
 - One Azure vCore
-- One Hyperthread on a bare-metal Intel processor with Hyperthreading
+- One Hyperthread on a bare metal Intel processor with Hyperthreading

 Fractional values are allowed.
 A Container that requests 0.5 CPU is guaranteed half as much CPU as a Container that requests 1 CPU.
 You can use the suffix `m` to mean `milli` or one thousandth of a CPU.
 For example, 100m CPU and 0.1 CPU are the same.